Azure Storage replication

 For up-to-date information about regions supported by Azure, see Azure Regions.

 Read-access geo-redundant storage (RA-GRS) maximizes availability for your storage account, by providing read-only access to the data in the secondary location, in addition to the replication across two regions provided by GRS.
-In the event that data becomes unavailable in the primary region, your application can read data from the secondary region.

 When you enable read-only access to your data in the secondary region, your data is available on a secondary endpoint, in addition to the primary endpoint for your storage account.
 The secondary endpoint is similar to the primary endpoint, but appends the suffix